ankushjain2001/Voice-Enabled-Photo-Search/README.md

-# Voice-Enabled-Photo-Search
+# Voice-Enabled-Photo-Search (Transcribe JS Script)

 Customized over https://github.com/amazon-archives/amazon-transcribe-websocket-static

-Uses Browserify, to run do the follwoing:
+Uses Browserify, to run do the following:

 0. Change the access key and secret key in scripts/transcribe.js
 1. Clone the repo